ornladios/ADIOS2/docs/user_guide/source/engines/dataman.rst

    Packages not sent or received within this time are considered lost.

 4. ``AlwaysProvideLatestTimestep``: Default **TRUE**.
-AlwaysProvideLatestTimestep is a boolean parameter that affects what of the available timesteps will be provided to the reader engine.
+This is a boolean parameter that affects what of the available timesteps will be provided to the reader engine.
 If AlwaysProvideLatestTimestep is **TRUE**, then if there are multiple timesteps available to the reader, older timesteps will be skipped and